Legends of Oz: Dorothy's Return: Music

 The Legends of Oz, Dorothy Returns: Original Motion Picture Soundtrack was released on May 6, 2014 by Columbia Records, a division of Sony Music Entertainment.

 Original songs performed for the film include:

 Reception

-Legends of Oz: Dorothy's Return was panned by both critics and audiences and is considered to be the worst animated films and among the worst films ever made.
-On the review aggregator website Rotten Tomatoes, the film received a score of 16% based on 62 critics, with the consensus statement being: "Faced with the choice between staying in or seeing Legends of Oz: Dorothy's Return, most filmgoers will be forced to conclude that there's no place like home."
-At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 25 based on 22 reviews, indicating "generally unfavorable reviews".
 CinemaScore gave the film an "A" on an A+ to F scale, based on polls conducted during the opening weekend.

 Box office

 The film made $1 million on its opening day in the United States, and $3.7 million in its first weekend, against an estimated $70 million budget.
 By the end of its run, the film grossed $8.5 million in North America and $13.2 million internationally for a worldwide total of $21.7 million.

 Accolades

 At the 35th Golden Raspberry Awards, Kelsey Grammer won the award for Worst Supporting Actor for voicing the Tin Man in the film as well as for his live-action roles in The Expendables 3, Think Like a Man Too and Transformers: Age of Extinction.
 This is the second animated film to win a Razzie; previously, Thumbelina won the since-retired award for Worst Original Song in 1995 for "Marry the Mole".

 The film also received a nomination with Daniel St. Pierre for Best Feature Cristal Award at the Annecy International Animated Film Festival.